 I suspect that my father left me out of his will.
 He has dementia that has become worse over the past couple of years.
 I think that he made a will leaving his entire estate to my brother.
 Is there anything that I can do while my father is still alive, or do I have to wait until he dies?

-You cannot institute a court proceeding to challenge a will until after your father’s death when his will is offered for probate.
+In New York, at this time you cannot institute a court proceeding to remedy your situation.
+You cannot commence a proceeding to challenge a will until after your father’s death when his will is offered for probate.
+And unfortunately, as far as we know, there is no proceeding in New York effective enough to prevent the manipulation that is happening to your parent.
 There are, however, a few things you can consider doing that will make it more likely for you to mitigate your situation.

 Ask your father to make a new will.
 You can ask your father why he is upset with you, correct the situation, and ask your father to make a new will.
 The more time you spend with him, take care of him and communicate with him, the more likelier he is to make a new will in which you will not be short-changed.